spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mx-puppet-groupme.md

 link <access token>
 ```

-Once logged in, send `list` to the bot user to list the available rooms.
+Once logged in, send `listrooms` to the bot user to list the available rooms.

 Clicking rooms in the list will result in you receiving an invitation to the
 bridged room.